Ainduro

 A program in 3 parts.

-In 2025, the individual special stage is replaced by a timed practice session (to set the starting grid) on Friday late afternoon.
+Since 2025, the individual special stage has been replaced by a timed practice session (to set the starting grid) on Friday afternoon.

-The weekend is divided into two endurance races of 1h30 each, on Saturday morning and Sunday morning.
+The weekend is divided into two endurance races; the first of 1 hour 45 minutes on Saturday morning and the second of 1 hour 15 minutes on Sunday morning.

 For these two rounds, riders will compete on the big circuit (the Mondial track and the enduro-cross track, 4,380 kms long).
 You’ll need to be both fast and solid, as an hour and a half is the equivalent of 3 motocross rounds.
 The heat of the Pont de Vaux meadow in August will no doubt also be the X factor in this warm-up.